Penn Mutual Review: The Best Dividend-Paying Whole Life Policy & Why

 On the left in red shows how Penn Mutual’s actual whole life policy performed, and on the right in gray shows how it was originally illustrated 14 years prior on a whole life cash value calculator.
 You can see in these two whole life cash value charts that they are identical from 2006 to 2018.
 Only in 2019 is there a slight divergence due to a decreased dividend.
 Although this is a pure base policy and therefore not designed optimally for cash value, you can see the divergence widens in 2020, it is a relatively small percentage of the total cash value.

 If you’re looking for the absolute best whole life insurance policy on the market, built lean and mean the very first time with the optimal blend of riders for maximum cash value performance, then look no further.
 Penn Mutual’s long-term commitment to policyholder value is obvious, and we’ll show you how to make the most of it with policy design and how to seamlessly integrate the best dividend paying whole life insurance policy into your other wealth-building efforts.

 - Whether you send us over a competitor’s illustration you’re looking at to compare the exact same numbers through Penn’s cash value calculator,

 - Or we jump on a web-conference together and build you the best dividend paying whole life policy from scratch while answering any questions and filling in any gaps in your learning.

 We assure you a worthwhile experience with no pressure, no hard pitches, and no games.
-You’ll see the absolute best from the very start, and never get any pressure or hard pitches from us.
+You’ll see the absolute best from the very start.
+We don’t have time for games either.